How do AI systems describe competitors vs your client brand?

 How this feature fits into agency delivery

-Each feature page now uses the same product story: diagnose the AI-market signal, explain the local gap, prioritize the fix, and give the client proof they can understand.
+Every feature follows the same agency delivery loop: diagnose the AI-market signal, explain the gap, prioritize the fix, and give the client proof they can understand after the retest.

 Define the local AI-market question